Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Is a link to a text transcript provided in reasonable proximity to the audio clip?
-Not Applicable No audio present in database.
+Not Applicable No audio present in database. no images

 If a transcript is provided, does it accurately capture the content of the audio?
-Not Applicable
+Not Applicable no images

 Previous1234Finish